Sean-Toroghi/Deep-learning/Pytorch/ConvolutionalNeuralNetwork/ReadMe.md

 - 2019: EfficientNet

 ## LeNet
 LeNet is one of the earliest CNN models, consists of 5 layers and 60k parameters.
 It has two block of CNN and avg pooling after each block.
-The there are two fully connected blocks that generate an output array is size 10 (number of target classes).
+The there are two fully connected blocks, and one output layer that generate an output array is size 10 (number of target classes).

- __Code:__ implementation of LeNet in Pytorch []()
+ __Code: implementation and train LeNet on NIST dataset (10 labels)__ []()

  ## AlexNet
- AlexNet is the successor of LeNet,
+ AlexNet is the successor of LeNet, which has 8 layers (5 conv layers and 3 FC layers) and 60M parameters.
+First two Cnv layers are each followed by Max pooling (instead of Avg pooling in LeNet).
+Then 3 conv layers are stacked and the output goes through another max-pooling layer, and going then through 3 FC layers it generates the final output of an array of size 1k.
+AlexNet is pre-trained on ImageNet with 1k labels.
+To use AlexNet, we can load the pre-trained model from torchvision, and fine tune it per the task in hand.

+__Code: fine-tune AlexNet to classify a 2 class dataset__ []()